CalebKabaya/Portfolio-Landing-Page/README.md

 # Portfolio

 ##### By Caleb Mutuku
-### It is a description of my second project at moringa school.
+### It is a description of my first  project in prep at moringa school.

 ## Table of Content